 Our team can help you calculate your taxable gains or losses on your cryptoasset transactions, and assist with your filing obligations with HMRC.

 If you are a non-UK domiciled individual, it is important that you consider the latest guidance from HMRC before making any trades of exchange tokens.
-We can confirm for you the impact that any purchases or sales may have and, where appropriate, advise you on how to best manage that impact.
+We can confirm the impact that any purchases or sales may have and, where appropriate, advise you on how to best manage that impact.

 If you would like any further details please contact your usual Smith & Williamson adviser, or one of the advisers named on this page.